 - A faxed order must originate from a secure and unblocked fax number.
-The source fax number must be clearly visible on the fax that is received. - > A faxed order must include the physician stamp and signature. - Each faxed prescription or fiscal order may include only one (1) drug.
+The source fax number must be clearly visible on the fax that is received. - A faxed order must include the physician stamp and signature. - Each faxed prescription or fiscal order may include only one (1) drug on a serialized Official New York State Prescription Form.
 Lists of drugs are not acceptable as faxed orders.
-Drugs ordered from a nursing home are exempt from this requirement. - All orders received by the pharmacy as a fax must be on the Official New York State Prescription Form.
+Non-controlled drugs ordered from a nursing home are exempt from this requirement. - Faxed orders for prescription drugs, OTCs, and DME not on the Official New York State Prescription form are not considered an original order and require a follow up hard copy.